bjaan/AMPi-Display/README.md

 ![Front Side (first prototype)](https://raw.githubusercontent.com/bjaan/AMPi-Display/main/firstprototype-top.jpg)
 ![Back Side (first prototype)](https://raw.githubusercontent.com/bjaan/AMPi-Display/main/firstprototype-back.jpg)

+# Features

+* 2 * 100W Class D Audio Amplifier
+* 3 switchable audio channels using a Relay analog
+* Clear audio using build-in pre-amp and audio transformers, to allow full galvanic seperation between the external audio equipement and AMPi
+* AirPlay playback using **Shairport Sync** https://github.com/mikebrady/shairport-sync.
+AMPi identifies itself as a AirPlay network player where you can connect your iPhone or Mac to play music.
+You can also use Windows to route your audio to AMPi using **TuneBlade** http://www.tuneblade.com/
+* Bluetooth 4.2 Playback, this overrides everything and directly accesable after power-up
+* Pandora.com music player (WIP), using Pianobar https://github.com/PromyLOPh/pianobar

+# TODO / WIP

+* Front & Back Panel Label - with level indicators and indications what the knobs do
+* HDMI break-out cable to add in the back, needed for possibly external display or video streaming (currently shipping)
+* Raspberry Pi Software - further integration with the display interface component

+* Interface to enter Wi-Fi / LAN settings
+* Streaming software for

+# Arduino Nano Pin Connections

-Arduino Nano Pins - use a 3.3V/5V level shifter! - as this Arduino Nano runs on 5V, while the display & Raspberry PI require both 3.3V
+Use a 3.3V/5V level shifter! - as this Arduino Nano runs on 5V, while the display & Raspberry PI require both 3.3V

     Display (Pin) - Arduino Nano
     ----------------------------